apache/openwhisk-wskdeploy/tests/README.md

 All integration test cases are put under the folder 'tests/src/integration'.

 Unit tests are co-located in the same directory as the package they are testing (by Go convention).
-The test files would use the same basename as the file that containst the package they are providing tests for but with and add '_test' postfix.
+The test files would use the same basename as the file that contains the package they are providing tests for, but with the added '_test' postfix to the base file name.

 For example, the package 'deployers', which defines a 'DeploymentReader' service, is declared in the file 'deploymentreader.go'; its corresponding unit test is in the file named 'deploymentreader_test.go' in the same directory.